Yuzu28/Planet_Of_the_Shapes/README.md

 ## Obstacles and Challenges
 * Login and Registration Page
-    * Trying to make sure it stores data in Postgresql.
+    * Trying to make sure it stores data of username and password in Postgresql.

 * Single Player Mode
     * Learning and Understanding Canvas